troyfontaine/pve-patch/README.md

 # pve-patch

 Removes subscription dialogs, replaces enterprise repository with non-subscription repository and replaces branding.
-Tested on PVE 6.0-7.
+Tested on PVE 6.0-7 (does not work on 6.1-5)

 ## Note